 It's the end of the summer, a summer that has been outstanding in football terms with the World Cup in Russia that crowned France as the best footballing nation in the world and the most important transfer of the year with Cristiano Ronaldo swapping Madrid for Turin, and it's now time to start thinking about a new season that we expect to be even more exciting than the previous one.

 And that excitement is not only present on the pitch and in the stands but also on our electronic devices, whether PCs, video consoles or mobile phones, thanks to the arrival of the two greatest football games at present that will once again battle it out to see which one's the best of the 2018-19 season.
 The first one to be released is this PES 2019 - Pro Evolution Soccer, first in USA and Japan, and now available in Europe and the rest of the world for Windows, Xbox One, and PlayStation 4.
-Its fight with FIFA 19, yet to be launched, will definitely be legendary.
+Its fight with FIFA 19 will definitely be legendary.

 What's new in Pro Evolution Soccer 2019